-Hectares with the orange crop system 0 20 40 60 80 Hectares with the purple crop system 80 60 40 20 0
+Hectares with the purple crop system 80 60 40 20 0

 This part is similar to the preceding one.
 The only difference is that a subsidy has been set up for those farmers who undertake to set up the purple crop system.